 There are a few prodigies out there.
 You'd already know if you were one, though.
 And frankly, prodigies don't stay at the top if they don't work.
 A prodigy is defined as "performing at the level of a highly trained adult in a very demanding field of endeavor," so eventually (by definition) "highly trained adults" catch up.
 Many child prodigies don't enjoy the thing they're so great at, and they are quickly overtaken by those with the passion and dedication to do the work.
 Most of the people with names you'd recognize (especially the writers) were never prodigies.
 They were adults who worked their asses off.

 Writing is a skill, and like any skill, it can be taught.
 Creativity is largely analogous to a muscle, and BEING creative behaves quite like a habit (which is why so many writers tell you to sit down at the same time every day).
 Like any muscle it will atrophy with disuse and strengthen with use.
-Like any habit, if done repeatedly it will begin to become second nature.
-Read a lot and write a lot and you will improve--it's as simple as that.
+Like any habit, if done repeatedly, day after day, it will begin to become second nature.
+Read a lot and write a lot and you will improve–it's as simple as that.
 You may not ever get that sweet book deal.
 A lot of factors go into that––some you can control and many you can't.
 But you absolutely will get better.

-Though there are some aspects of creative writing that are incredibly difficult to teach (pacing or verbal play would be examples), it is quite unusual for someone who truly loves reading and writing to have no knack for it in some form or another.
+Though there are some aspects of writing (creative writing in particular) that are incredibly difficult to teach (pacing, tone, or verbal play would be examples), but it is quite unusual for someone who truly loves reading and writing to have absolutely no knack for it in some form or another.
 It's like tone deaf music lovers–yes, they exist...but they're VERY rare.

-Actually, it's probably about as likely that you have zero talent as it is that you are a prodigy.
+Actually, it's probably about as likely that you have no talent as it is that you are a prodigy.
 The rest of us are somewhere in the middle and need to get to work.

 So yes your work is good, and yes it could use improvement.
-When it comes to writing, talent is just another word for work.
+When it comes to writing, 99% of talent is just another word for work.
 Keep writing!